 Uzza: Yes, that wonderful invitation to genocide in Deuteronomy.
-The Arabs and Jews had so many reasons to get along including this killing business to fulfill a promise made in a book by a god who can't be bothered to do his own dirty work.
+The Arabs and Jews had so many reasons to get along, including this killing business to fulfill a promise made in a book by a god who can't be bothered to do his own dirty work.

 Archie: Watch it, Uzza, your heresy is showing.

-Uzza: There were a myth?
+Uzza: They were a myth!

 Gerry: Yes, why do Muslims still believe in the Koran's description of what is out there when we now know so much about what is actually out there?

-Uzza: The leader of Boko Haram summarized it for all Islamists in an interview on BBC when he said that space and all that we see there is another illusion created by Allah to test our faith.
+Uzza: The leader of Boko Haram summarized it for all Islamists in an interview on the BBC when he said that space and all that we see there is another illusion created by Allah to test our faith.

 Bob: And illusions seem to be something Allah is good at.

 Archie: [throwing his hands up] You just can't win!
-Western civilization is about to be defeated by an army of morons.
+Western Civilization is about to be defeated by an army of morons.